kelstopper/drl_navigation/README.md

 create new keypair and download

-when the instance is running connect to it using the pem file previously downloaded
+when the instance is running connect to it using the pem file previously downloaded in `Step 6`

 ```bash
 # change permissions on pem file